 COURSE COMMUNICATIONS: This course is coordinated via Canvas.
 In addition to course management and the posting of readings and assignments, Canvas will be used as a contact interface between students and the instructor, as well as between student groups during class discussion.
 Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Questions" discussion board if appropriate.
 Student emails will be responded to within 48 hours.
 The student is responsible for checking Canvas regularly.

-REQUIRED TEXT: There are two required books for the course.
-These books are available locally at the UF Bookstore (J. Wayne Reitz Union, 392-0194 ext.
-128) and may be available at a discount from online retailers.
+REQUIRED TEXT: There is one required book for the course: It is available locally at the UF Bookstore and may be available at a discount from online retailers.